A Utility Score Framework for Dose Optimization Studies with Binary Efficacy-Safety Endpoints: Sample Size Determination and Bias Characterization: Simulation Studies

 \paragraph{Landmark Survival Z-test:} The landmark Z-test maintained near-nominal size when response and survival were independent ($\rho_c=0$), with a mean observed error of 0.0245 ($0.98 \times$ the nominal $\alpha=0.025$).
 As the response--survival correlation increased, mild inflation emerged, with the error rate rising to 0.0271 ($1.08 \times$) at $\rho_c=0.3$ and 0.0309 ($1.24 \times$) at $\rho_c=0.7$.
 The plugin estimator for this test was uniformly conservative across all scenarios and all three correlation levels, overestimating the true Type~I error in 100\% of the simulation cases.
 For example at $\rho_c = 0.7$, the mean overestimation is 0.0011; at $\rho_c = 0.3$, it is 0.0008; at $\rho_c = 0$, it is 0.0006.
 This combination of near-nominal performance and a conservative estimator makes the landmark survival rate an attractive endpoint when pooling data from a dose optimization study with a subsequent registration trial.

 \paragraph{One-sample Exponential Test:} The one-sample exponential test was consistently the most conservative.
 Even under strong efficacy--survival correlation ($\rho_c=0.7$), its mean observed error rate was only 0.0296 ($1.18 \times$), and it remained at or below the nominal $\alpha$ level for $\rho_c \le 0.3$.
 On the other hand, the plugin estimator of the one-sample exponential test showed the highest predicted error rate with the largest overestimation margin over the observed error rate among all four TTE endpoints (mean overestimation 0.0064 at $\rho_c = 0.7$, 0.0044 at $\rho_c = 0.3$, 0.0040 at $\rho_c = 0$).
-These properties trace to the convexity of the hazard estimator $\hat{\lambda} = 1/\bar{T}$.
-The convex transformation induces negative skewness in $Z_{\text{Exp}}$, which lightens the rejection tail and causes the test to run below its nominal level even in the absence of selection bias ($\rho_c = 0$).
+These properties trace to the convexity of $g(x)=1/x$ underlying $\hat{\lambda} = 1/\bar{T}$.
+By Jensen's inequality, $E[1/\bar{T}] > 1/E[\bar{T}]$, where the expectation is taken over the sampling distribution of $\bar{T}$ across repeated simulation trials.
+Thus $\hat{\lambda}$ is positively biased for $\lambda_0$.
+This upward shift in $\hat{\lambda}$ translates to a positive mean shift in $Z_{\text{Exp}}$, which reduces the probability mass in the rejection tail and causes the test to run below its nominal level even in the absence of selection bias ($\rho_c = 0$).
 The same convexity causes the first-order delta method in the plugin formula to overestimate the true bias magnitude.
 Administrative censoring widens this gap by truncating the long survival times where selection effects are most pronounced, further reducing the observed bias relative to what the plugin predicts.
 This property of conservatism makes the one-sample exponential test a robust and safe choice from a regulatory perspective.